OpenTechStrategies/ots-doctools/README.md

 are written in LaTeX, though we sometimes use other formats too.

-The expected audience is people who want to work with the source text for our published reports.
+The expected audience is people who want to work with the source text of our published reports.
 If you have the source repository for a given report, and you have this infrastructure, you should be able to re-create the published report (usually a PDF).
 Please
 [let us know](https://github.com/OpenTechStrategies/ots-doctools/issues/new)